-Serving individuals closer to home is the second benefit to this proposal and a goal under the Olmstead plan.
-Currently, some areas of the state do not have sufficient access to inpatient mental health services for adults who exhibit aggression.
-This requires individual to travel long distances to receive the services they need or to go without.
+Lastly, some areas of the state do not have sufficient access to any inpatient mental health services for adults with complex needs and this requires individuals to travel long distances to receive the services they need.
+This further exacerbates the pressure on the rest of the system.